xzci/Blog/Note1.md

 Maybe you should use 'Anaconda' to get the python environment.
 * From the website
-* From Visual stdio 2017, you can click the Python environment. when you ready: installed the anaconda. you can use 'Anaconda Prompt' and typed:
+* From Visual stdio 2017, you can click the Python environment. when you ready: installed the Anaconda. you can use 'Anaconda Prompt' and typed:

 ```shell Session